jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/0_Standards.typ

 In fields characterized by innovation and uncertainty, such as #gls("swith") development, standards take on heightened importance @Narayanan2012 @Zoo2017 @Morse2018.
 The contribution of experts to the composition and revision of standards ensures consideration of aspects that an individual might not think of, thereby enhancing the safety and reliability of products and systems.
-Rather than acting as restrictive barriers, standards in innovative contexts serve as foundational reference points.
+Rather than acting as restrictive barriers, standards in innovative contexts establish foundational reference points.
 They offer a structured approach to addressing known obstacles while providing flexibility for novel solutions.
 This balance is crucial in the development of #glspl("swith"), where the integration of high-pressure hydrogen tanks with aircraft wing structures presents unique engineering hurdles.
 The role of standards extends beyond the physical design of #glspl("swith") to encompass the development process, including structural validation testing.